 rippedmoney.com promises people to make money on autopilot!!!
 And also continue their fraud with ClickBank.

-overnightinstanttraffic.com an other scammer who sell nothing than dreams to blogger and people who till believe on making thousands with Google overnight as a game.
-I won’t talk about the surveys sites who promises a full job and thousands per hour, only fraud.
+overnightinstanttraffic.com is another scammer who sells nothing than dreams to bloggers and people who still believe in making thousands with Google overnight as a game.
+I won’t talk about the survey sites that promise a full job and thousands per hour, only fraud.

-As I said Google is not a game that a stupid scammers can play with.
-Google is what let me and you search, find results, and make money with their great programs that help people, but not running with their money like scammers do.
+As I said Google is not a game that scammers can play with.
+Google is what lets me and you search, find results, and make money with their great programs that help people, but not running with their money as scammers do.

-If ClickBank still quiet about these frauds, then others will do the same and find new ways to drive traffic and build illegal business there.
-People trust ClickBank, but if they see what scammers are are doing there, they will change their opinion.
+If ClickBank is still quiet about these frauds, then others will do the same and find new ways to drive traffic and build an illegal business there.
+People trust ClickBank, but if they see what scammers are doing there, they will change their opinion.

 ClickBank is a trusted company that pays all their affiliates and that’s good, but they have to make a decision about these programs.
-I see the same scammer since 8 years on ClickBank.
+I see the same scammer for 12 years on ClickBank.

-I hope that ClickBank take a look at their sellers, and take the necessary decisions and work for the good of the internet, but not with sellers who promise you with fake jobs and surveys.
+I hope that ClickBank takes a look at their sellers, and take the necessary decisions and work for the good of the internet, but not with sellers who promise you fake jobs and surveys.